gregyjames/OctaneEnginePP/README.md

 A portable multithreaded C++ file downloading library built on Libcurl and Boost::asio.The progress bar was implemented using [cpptqdm](https://github.com/aminnj/cpptqdm).

+# How To Use
+Add OctaneEngine.hpp to your project.
+Link -pthread (on linux), libcurl, boost::system, and boost::asio.
+Add the include directory for boost.

 # License
 MIT License